HelenaKschidock/macro-micro/README.md

 3. Build the DuMuX macro executable by navigating into `dumux/dumux-adapter/build-cmake/examples/macro-micro/macro-heat` and executing `make test_macro_heat`.

 ## Running the simulating
-1. Running only the macro simulation
+### Running only the macro simulation
 * Set the `RunWithCoupling ` parameter in `macro-heat/params.input`to `false`.
 Rebuild afterwards.
 * Navigate to `dumux/dumux-adapter/build-cmake/examples/macro-micro/macro-heat` and execute `./test_macro_heat`
-2. Running the coupled simulation
+### Running the coupled simulation
 * Set the `RunWithCoupling ` parameter in `macro-heat/params.input`to `true`.
 Rebuild afterwards.
 * Open two separate shells.
-In one of them, run the macro simulation as above
+In one of them, run the macro simulation as above.
-  * In the otehr, navigate to `dumux/dumux-adapter/build-cmake/examples/macro-micro/python-micro-heat` and execute `python3 run-micro-manager.py`.
+* In the other, navigate to `dumux/dumux-adapter/build-cmake/examples/macro-micro/python-micro-heat` and execute `python3 run-micro-manager.py`.
 * To run the micro code in parallel, use `mpirun -n <NThreads> python3 run-micro-problems.py` instead.